Headscarves can be banned at work in Europe, top court rules

 The European Court of Justice ruled Tuesday on a case concerning two Muslim women who were fired for refusing to remove their headscarves.

 The court said companies should be able to ban the wearing of any visible political, philosophical or religious signs.
-It said a ban on headscarves did not constitute direct discrimination, as long as a general ban on other symbols was in place.
+A ban on headscarves did not constitute direct discrimination, as long as a general ban on other symbols was in place, it said.

+The case was heard by the grand chamber of 15 judges at the court in Luxembourg.
+It ruled that companies may have a legitimate right to want to appear neutral in front of their customers, and could therefore ask their staff to dress neutrally.

 Headscarves could not be banned, however, in response to a request from a customer, it added.